 |27 Sep 1939||Warsaw, Poland fell to the Germans after two weeks of siege.
 Near Grabowiec, Soviets executed 150 Polish policemen.|

-|28 Sep 1939||At Brest-Litovsk, Germans and Soviets signed the agreement denoting their common border in Poland.|
+|28 Sep 1939||At Brest-Litovsk, Poland (now Belarus), Germans and Soviets signed the agreement denoting their common border in Poland.|

 |29 Sep 1939||With the formal surrender of Poland, including the last 35,000 besieged troops in Modlin, the Germany and Soviet Union finished dividing up Poland.|

-|6 Oct 1939||Final Polish forces surrendered near Kock and Lublin after fighting both Germans and Soviets.|
+|6 Oct 1939||The final Polish forces surrendered near Kock and Lublin after fighting both Germans and Soviets.|

-|10 Oct 1939||Adolf Hitler announced the victorious end to the Polish campaign and called on France and England to end hostilities, which is ignored by both governments.|
+|10 Oct 1939||Adolf Hitler announced the victorious end to the Polish campaign and called on France and England to end hostilities, which was ignored by both governments.|

 Visitor Submitted Comments